Matalam: History

+Matalam is one of the five daughter municipalities of Kidapawan.
+It was formed through Executive Order No. 461, issued by President Carlos P. Garcia on December 29, 1961; with the western territory of Kidapawan being taken and merged with that from M'lang, another daughter town, and Kabacan.
+The creation caused splitting of the village of Patadon into two.
+With this creation, Kidapawan and Kabacan, neighbored since precolonial era, were cut off.

+The municipal council of Kidapawan, among those who opposed the partition of the mother town, called such creation a "midnight" act by President Garcia who had lost in the election, and filed a petition urging the following President, Diosdado Macapagal, to cancel the establishment of Matalam, but later failed.

+A portion of the municipality would separate into two President Roxas, another daughter town of Kidapawan which was partitioned in 1967; the area separated to create Antipas, through Batas Pambansa Blg.
+88 of 1980.

 Geography

 Matalam is a palm shape municipality.
 It is centrally located right at the heart of the province of Cotabato.
 It is bounded on the east by the municipality of Kidapawan; on the west by Kabacan; on the south by M’lang and on the north by the Municipalities of President Roxas and Carmen.
 It lies along the Cotabato-Davao National Highway occupying the large portion of the Arakan Valley.